cri-epita/epita-doc/docs/passwords.md

 # Passwords

-Until a better harmonisation, students need multiple passwords to use school's diffenrent services.
+Until a better harmonization, students need multiple passwords to use the school's different services.
 They are handled by the Bocal and the CRI.

 ## Bocal